top of page

 • Combined type ADHD: Individuals present with a mix of hyperactive-impulsive traits and inattentive traits.

-Note: For the format ADHD diagnosis, symptoms must have been present before age 12, even if undiagnosed.
+Note: For a formal ADHD diagnosis, symptoms must have been present before age 12, based on criteria outlined in the DSM-5.

-How to Get Diagnosed with ADHD as an Adult
+How to Get an Adult ADHD Diagnosis in Canada (Step-by-Step Process)

 If you suspect ADHD, you'll want to begin by knowing who can diagnose it in Canada.
 Only qualified healthcare providers, such as psychologists, psychiatrists, nurse practitioners, and physicians, can provide an official ADHD diagnosis.